You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 Already vulnerable to illness, many patients with kidney failure require weekly trips to dialysis centers for treatment.
 Several of those patients need regular hospital visits to ensure the access points, called arteriovenous (AV) fistulae, on their arms remain open to handle the flow of blood during dialysis.
 It means more trips to medical facilities at a time when healthcare workers are trying to mitigate exposure for high-risk patients.

 Understanding what’s at stake, Medtronic announced a $10 million product donation to help people living with end-stage renal disease (ESRD) continue their dialysis safely and without interruption.
-Teaming up with physician societies and patient advocacy organizations, Medtronic is donating thousands of drug-coated balloon (DCB) products to U.S.-based physicians performing access maintenance procedures.
+Teaming up with physician societies and patient advocacy organisations, Medtronic is donating thousands of drug-coated balloon (DCB) products to U.S.-based physicians performing access maintenance procedures.
 DCBs reopen arteries and leave behind a drug intended to keep them open longer, so that the dialysis treatment can safely continue.

 “The extended time to reintervention with this therapy is important to ensure continued, uninterrupted dialysis for these high-risk patients,” says Dr. Robert Lookstein, an interventional radiologist at Mount Sinai in New York.

-“Patients are still very worried about COVID-19 and their risk for infection,” says Terry Litchfield, president of Access Solutions, an organization focused on patient advocacy related to vascular access services.
+“Patients are still very worried about COVID-19 and their risk for infection,” says Terry Litchfield, president of Access Solutions, an organisation focused on patient advocacy related to vascular access services.
 “They don’t want to go to hospitals at any cost.
 One less trip to the hospital is huge right now.”

 “As physicians, our goal should always be to ensure patients maintain their access to care and limit their exposure to the emergency room and the hospital.
 This is especially true in times like these.”